Il patto Mussolini: Overview

 In the book Salata provides a genesis and background of the pact, ending with Mussolini's speech, followed by all the documents and texts (including the superseded drafts of the pact).
-He remarks on the quality of the speech of Mussolini, according to him the best ever given by an Italian head of state, as well as the greatest interpretation of the feeling of other populations and of the universality ever made by a head of state.
+He remarks on the quality of the speech of Mussolini, according to him the best ever given by an Italian head of state, as well as the greatest interpretation of the feelings of other populations and of the universality ever made by a head of state.
 (Note: One Italian diplomat claimed: "In all my political career I have never listened to such a perfect government speech".
 Another remarked: "If such a speech, so balanced and - let me say with some professional pride - diplomatic in the high sense of the word had been pronounced at the beginning of the century by Visconti-Venosta, everybody would have said: 'See, you need forty years of diplomatic experience to come up with such a speech'".
-Salata likewise regarded it as the greatest speech ever given by an Italian head of state or minister and the best interpretation of the feeling of other populations and of the universality ever given, and even linked Mussolini, and Fascist Italy, to Garibaldi and Cavour, through a little-known letter from the Italian revolutionary to Cavour, in which Garibaldi pleads to the Count: "I am with you in cherishing alliances [...], but, sir Count, you need to be arbitrator in Europe and behave at least in the same way with those who want to boss around [...]
+Salata likewise regarded it as the greatest speech ever given by an Italian head of state or minister and the best interpretation of the feelings of other populations and of the universality ever pronounced, and even linked Mussolini, and Fascist Italy, to Garibaldi and Cavour, through a little-known letter from the Italian revolutionary to Cavour, in which Garibaldi pleads to the Count: "I am with you in cherishing alliances [...], but, sir Count, you need to be arbitrator in Europe and behave at least in the same way with those who want to boss around [...]
 Italy today represents the aspirations of the nationalities of the world, and you rule Italy! [...]
 Then, I beg you to believe me, sir Count: Italy and he who rules it must have friends everywhere, but fear no one."
 According to Salata, the European mission of Italy and its "Duce" of those remote days "echoes as a foretelling of that fusion and harmony which in Mussolini have so happily united Revolution and Diplomacy".
 The presage addressed by Garibaldi to the dying Cavour - a presage which, according to Salata, would be of primacy, and not of domination - had to "shine in the light of reality to the Italy renewed by Fascism" after "many decades of obscurity".)